OwenLarsAsh/StarWarsRolodex/README.md

 # Installing Maven
 Download the Maven binaries from here and unzip to the folder I mentioned above in the "Before You Start.." http://apache.mirrors.pair.com/maven/maven-3/3.6.3/binaries/apache-maven-3.6.3-bin.zip

+The Maven install guide is pretty good, but I'll highlight the mains steps: http://maven.apache.org/install.html Once the folder is in place, you'll need to set the Maven environment variables

+Set M3_HOME to the path of the unzipped folder of Maven Add to the system level PATH variable to include %M3_HOME%\bin